SaptakS/openproject-docs/README.md

 We are pulling the documentation from the openproject core at `https://github.com/opf/openproject/tree/documentation/help` so that Birthe can work in peace on her changes for now.

-To update the core docs use `OPENPROJECT_CORE=/path/to/openproject ./scripts/pull_repos.rb` with the `OPENPROJECT_CORE` path pointing to the checkout of the core with the branch set to `documentation` (until its merged into dev).
+To update the core docs use `OPENPROJECT_CORE=/path/to/openproject ./scripts/pull_repos.rb`.

 This will place all relevant guides under `help/` into the `source/localizable/openproject/*` folders and replace some README.md files into `README.index.html` so that middleman will use them as index files.